adambrgmn/generator-frans-react/README.md

 ```

 ## What is included
 This is a very basic setup.
-Only React and ReacDOM are included as dependencies.
-And I presume that you have some knowledge of it before start developing.
+Only [React](https://facebook.github.io/react/) and [ReacDOM](https://facebook.github.io/react/docs/react-dom.html) are included as dependencies.
+And I presume that you have some knowledge of it before you start developing.

 The interesting parts are the development dependencies.
-It is a list of highly opinionated modules, inspired in a lot of ways by `[create-react-app](https://github.com/facebookincubator/create-react-app)`, that work together in a way that at least suits me.
+It is a list of highly opinionated modules – inspired in a lot of ways by Facebooks [create-react-app](https://github.com/facebookincubator/create-react-app) – that work together in a way that at least suits me.
 Hopefully it will do the same for you.

 ### Webpack
 [Webpack](https://github.com/webpack/webpack) is used as a module bundler tying together all the loose modules.
 It is setup so that you even can `import` images, videos and fonts.